 Along with Aeryeonjeong Pavilion, these are the only buildings in the palace that face north to allow more sunlight for reading and contemplation.

-The Yeongyeongdang Residence was built in 1828 by Crown Prince Hyomyeong for Jinjakrye, which was a special ceremony for his father King Sunjong.
+Yeongyeongdang Hall was built in 1828 by Crown Prince Hyomyeong for Jinjakrye, which was a special ceremony for his father King Sunjong.
 During this ceremony court officials would present food and wine to the king and queen as a sign of strong royal authority.

 Yeongyeongdang was also the men’s quarters.
 It was here where the master of the house resided.
 Inside is a main room where the master would meet with guests and where he stayed during the day.
 A separate room with a raised floor was used as a bedroom in the summer.